I am a dedicated infrastructure and software engineer with experience in system administration, sales and leadership.

 I leveraged the charting library d3.js to provide business managers with visualisation of room usage information which is drawn directly from the CALDAV server's booking information.

 The browser front-end is written to be as clear and user-friendly as possible.
-I spent significant time with key stakeholders to achieve dynamic booking forms that guide the user, while collecting as much information as needed by the resource support teams.
+I spent significant time with key stakeholders to achieve dynamic booking forms that guide the user, while collecting information as needed by the resource support teams.

 To improve efficiency and reduce human error when deploying machines, I implemented a heavily automated build process.
 Leveraging slipstreaming and MDM configuration profiles I was able to strip up to 3 hours from the process of getting a machine out of the box and on to the end user's desk.